elsamosseri/MARHA/README.md

 Copyright or © or Copr.
 CNRS 2022.
 Main Contributor (2022) : Elsa Mosseri / mosseri[at]centre-cired.fr

-This software is a computer program whose purpose is to explore the distribution of biomass between each group of marine ecosystems under climate, fishing and management constraints.
+This software is a computer program whose purpose is to explore the occupation of a multi-sector anchorage area for divers and recreational users under different patterns of the area and different scenarios of attendance of the site.

 This software is governed by the CeCILL-B license under French law and abiding by the rules of distribution of free software.
 You can  use,